5 min read

 If you’re looking to integrate first-party data into your ad platform, we’d love to chat.

-Companies around the world (such as Klarna, Motley Fool Global, and Slickdeals) have used Kevel’s ad APIs to launch ad programs that honor consent while also monetizing their highly-valuable first-party data.
+Companies around the world (such as Edmunds, Motley Fool Global, and Slickdeals) have used Kevel’s ad APIs to launch ad programs that honor consent while also monetizing their highly-valuable first-party data.

 We’ll talk you through what’s allowed, what best practices are, and how to get going in just weeks.